 Eucalyptus Cultivation Practices:

-Eucalyptus is a rapid growing, medium- sized to tall tree attaining 20- 50m in height and up to 2m in diameter.
-It is strongly coppicing tree possessing a wide range of soil and climatic adaptability.
-Eucalyptus is well known by its drought hardiness, even though annual rainfall of 800 mm is preferred.
-It grows under a wide range of climatic or soil conditions from warm to hot, sub humid to humid and from good to degraded soils.
+Eucalyptus is a rapid growing, medium-sized to tall tree attaining 20- 50m in height and up to 2m in diameter.
+It is a strongly coppicing tree possessing a wide range of soil and climatic adaptability.
+Eucalyptus is well known for its drought hardiness, even though annual rainfall of 800 mm is preferred.
+It grows under a wide range of climatic or soil conditions from warm to hot, sub-humid to humid, and from good to degraded soils.

 Plantations Raised In Some Of the Important States:

-In India, Andhra Pradesh, Bihar, Goa, Gujarat, Haryana, Kerala, Madhya Pradesh, Maharashtra, Punjab, Tamil Nadu, Uttar Pradesh, West Bengal and Karnataka cultivates this in 1,32,000 hectares land.
+In India, Andhra Pradesh, Bihar, Goa, Gujarat, Haryana, Kerala, Madhya Pradesh, Maharashtra, Punjab, Tamil Nadu, Uttar Pradesh, West Bengal, and Karnataka cultivates this in 1,32,000 hectares of land.